caitlinsalt/how-to-do-stuff/git/git-guide.md

 I love Vim really.
 Honest.
 Please, you can put the baseball bat down now.

-If you want to avoid any risk of accidentally opening Vim, of course, the best way is to use some sort of fancier Git interface like Sourcetree, where you can just type your log message into a box and then push a button.
+If you want to avoid any risk of accidentally opening Vim, of course, you can use some sort of fancier Git interface like Sourcetree, where you can just type your log message into a box and then push a button.
+If you're on a Windows computer the command `git config --global core.editor notepad` will reconfigure Git to open Notepad instead of Vim.
+On any computer you can configure Git to open any editor program by adapting that command, changing `notepad` to the full location of the editor's program file.

 Incidentally, if you want to reduce your typing, then if you type `git commit -a` it's *almost* the same as doing: